jkulbe-msft/MTTCoHack-Arc/README.md

 ### Challenge 1: Onboard on-prem servers to Azure Arc

 - Connect to HVHOST and power on your data center servers
-- Onboard SRV1 to Azure Arc from the Windows GUI using the built-in Azure Arc client
+- Onboard SRV1 to Azure Arc from the Windows GUI using the built-in Azure Arc client, ensure Arc covers both Windows and SQL Server
-- Onboard DC1 to Azure Arc from the Windows GUI using an interactive script. *Hint: if copying to the console gives you trouble, use Notepad on SRV and save the file locally*
+- Onboard DC1 to Azure Arc from the Windows GUI using an interactive script. *Hint: if copying to the console gives you trouble, use Notepad on DC1 and save the file locally*
-- Onboard the LIN1 server to Azure Arc using a non-interactive script. *Hint: git clone this repo on LIN1 and edit the Onboarding script in the "files" folder.*
+- Onboard the LIN1 server to Azure Arc using a non-interactive script.

 #### Resources